toUpperCase78/intel-processors/README.md

 ### Future Plans

-**I'm aware that some other necessary features are missing in the dataset!** That's why in the next version (marked as v2), I'm going to include more features in order to make better analysis and get these processors more distinguishable from each other (e.g. # of threads, architecture name, litography, socket type, TDP)...
+**I'm aware that some other necessary features are missing in the dataset!** That's why in the next version (will be marked as v2), I'm going to include more features in order to make better analysis and get these processors more distinguishable from each other (e.g. # of threads, architecture name, litography, socket type, TDP)...